ology/techn.ology.net/blog/2023/03/10/realistic-drum-grooves/index.markdown

         $d->rest($d->quarter);
     }
-}

-And here are a couple runs with different snare and kick onsets:
+And here are a couple runs with syncopated snare and kick onsets:

 [figured-syncopation-05.mp3](figured-syncopation-05.mp3)